Kansas 4-H and Atchison County Extension Care About Kids

 A volunteer, adult or teen, with authority to independently plan and conduct educational 4-H experiences for youth with other adults present or in a public setting OR a volunteer whose position puts them in close, ongoing, one-to-one interaction with youth must complete the VIP process.

-Volunteer roles include, but are not limited to, judging team coach, community leader, organizational leader, project leader, camp counselor, camp assistant, Discovery Days or other event chaperone, exchange trip chaperone, chauffeur for any 4-H activities, and county-wide project leader.
+Volunteer roles include, but are not limited to, judging team coach, community leader, organizational leader, project leader, camp counselor, camp assistant, Discovery Days or other event chaperones, exchange trip chaperone, chauffeur for any 4-H activities, and county-wide project leader.

 Volunteers who do not fit into one of the above criteria would be considered episodic and do not need to complete the screening.